vbergaaa/Annihilation-Special-Forces-Helper/README.md

 If you find an issue or wish to request a feature, please create a new issue [here](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/issues), or contact me through the ASF discord, available via the map in SC2.

 ### Feature roadmap:
+- Improve the usability of the stats and income panels, making it clearer what unit/player stats/costs you are looking at at any given time.
-- Add further economy calculations, for things such as building recycle and autoref earnings.
+- Add further economy calculations, for things such as building recycle, autoref earnings and training centre.
-- Add an RP tracking/logging system to keep your profile up to date and allow you to view a history of your games.
-- Add unit specific abilities and buffs to try and make unit stats more reflective of reality.
 - Adding a helper that suggests different perks or gems to increase stats/economy with best value/cost ratio.